electrickery/ps2keyboard2matrix/README.md

 The first number is the column, the second the row.
 The former ranges from 0 to 7, the latter from 0 to F (entry in hex), but only the first eight are wired to the header.

+### Arduino environment

+Currently I am using Arduino IDE 1.8.19 with the following libraries:

+- PS2KeyAdvanced, version 1.0.9 from Paul Carpenter
+- PS2KeyMap, version 1.0.9 from Paul Carpenter